gohugoio/hugo/content/en/content-management/build-options.md

 If `always`, the page will be treated as a published page, holding its dedicated output files (`index.html`, etc...) and permalink.

-We extended this property from a boolean to an enum in Hugo 0.76.0.
 Valid values are:

-never
+  - `never`
     : The page will not be included in any page collection.

-always (default)
+  - `always (default)`
     : The page will be rendered to disk and get a `RelPermalink` etc.

-link
+  - `link`
     : The page will be not be rendered to disk, but will get a `RelPermalink`.

 #### list

-Note that we extended this property from a boolean to an enum in Hugo 0.68.0.

 Valid values are:

-never
+  - `never`
     : The page will not be included in any page collection.

-always (default)
+  - `always (default)`
-: The page will be included in all page collections, e.g. `site.RegularPages`, `$page.Pages`.
+    : The page will be included in all page collections, e.g. `site.RegularPages`, `.Pages`.

-local
+  - `local`
-: The page will be included in any _local_ page collection, e.g. `$page.RegularPages`, `$page.Pages`.
+    : The page will be included in any _local_ page collection, e.g. `$page.RegularPages`, `.Pages`.
 One use case for this would be to create fully navigable, but headless content sections.

-If true, the page will be treated as part of the project's collections and, when appropriate, returned by Hugo's listing methods (`.Pages`, `.RegularPages` etc...).

 #### publishResources

-If set to true the [Bundle's Resources](/content-management/page-bundles) will be published.
+If set to true (default) the [Bundle's Resources](/content-management/page-bundles) will be published.
 Setting this to false will still publish Resources on demand (when a resource's `.Permalink` or `.RelPermalink` is invoked from the templates) but will skip the others.

 {{% note %}}